 The road stayed on the edge of the cliffs and even began to descend into the gorge.
-Soon, the cliffs rose like the walls
+Soon, the cliffs rose like the walls of a

-earlier to these mountains when one was not atop their snow-clad peaks.
+mountains when one was not atop their snow-clad peaks.

 I shall have to find shelter soon, Anwyn thought.
-The wind that rushed up from the depths of the gorge whipped his
+The wind that rushed up from the depths of the gorge whipped his cloak

-wind, for no ordinary fire would last.
+ordinary fire would last.

 :Then you should make a magical one, Glynnanis scolded.